 Gina Althoff is the communications expert in the Office of the Director at the Peace Corps.
 She traveled with the first group of Volunteers to return to Peace Corps service since the global evacuation.
-She’ll document her experiences and share the stories of Trainees, Volunteers, staff, counterparts, partners, and community members in Zambia in this daily blog.
+She’ll document her experiences and share the stories of Trainees, Volunteers, staff, counterparts, partners, and community members in Zambia in this blog.

 - The Preparation

 - The Journey

 - The Sequestration

 “Ubupekanya” (oo-boo-pay-kahn-yo) is the word for “preparation” in Chibemba, one of more than 70 languages spoken in Zambia.

 Ask any returned Peace Corps Volunteer and they’ll likely all say the same thing — preparing for the Peace Corps is not easy.
 Pre-departure errands and to-do lists are endless; goodbyes are emotional; and two, 50-pound suitcases are never enough.
 (Well, they are, but invitees don’t know that yet!)
 No matter, these inconveniences rarely outweigh the motivation to learn and work alongside people of another culture.

 Further, the completion of these tasks is critical to be fully present and healthy in the country that will host you.
 Thanks to COVID-19, the pre-travel task list is a bit longer than it used to be.
 But, when the first invitees received their invitations to serve following the global evacuation, they willingly completed the familiar medical, packing, and training activities and some new ones.